ChristosTrimas/Christos-Trimas/README.md

 This is my personal <b>GitHub</b> page!
 Here I upload projects that I have worked on, personal and from the university or internship work.
 My main interest is in <b>Machine Learning</b> and <b>Deep Learning</b>.
 There are also repositories on signal and image processing, telecommunication systems simulation, FPGA acceleration, Security and Cryptography, compilers and transpilers and Databases.
+I am also trying to Hack the Box, but I am very noob.
+Still in the academy taking modules.

 <i>Statistics shown below:</i>